 An added advantage of third-party platforms is that they bring the target audience to you.
 As a business, you don’t need to spend the bulk of your time looking for potential buyers, since they are already on these platforms.
 So even if you host your shop on a business website, consider using these marketplaces to also get started.

 Some of the best marketplaces to start selling second-hand clothes on the Internet include:

 An important aspect of your business plan is marketing.
 How do you plan to bring buyers to you?
 What would your brand look like?
 Would you be running ads?
 If yes, how much ad spend do you have?
 Attempt to answer these questions early on.
 As the business grows and its needs change, your marketing plan will also change.
 But having a clear outline of your marketing activities would help boost your potential for success.

 Here are the basics to make sure you cover before you get started.

-Ready to start selling second-hand clothes on the Internet?
+Ready to start selling second-hand clothes on the Internet and appeal to the growing market of people going thrifting?
 Remember to keep researching and stay on the hunt for great quality items.
 Like every other business, it will take some time before your store establishes itself in the market.
 But with good products and service, you’re well on your way to building a successful business.